azyAngela/fake_stack_overflow/README.md

-# Final Project CS5610
+# Final Team Project for CS5500

-Login with your Northeastern credentials and read the project description [here](https://northeastern-my.sharepoint.com/:w:/g/personal/j_mitra_northeastern_edu/EVgJQzqalH9LlZQtMVDxz5kB7eZv2nBwIKFDFYxDMzgohg?e=EPjgIF).
+Login with your Northeastern credentials and read the project description [here](https://northeastern-my.sharepoint.com/:w:/g/personal/j_mitra_northeastern_edu/ETUqq9jqZolOr0U4v-gexHkBbCTAoYgTx7cUc34ds2wrTA?e=URQpeI).

 ## List of features

-For each feature give a name and a one line description.

-Clearly indicate which feature is an additional feature for extra credit.
+All the features you have implemented.

+1. Feature 1:
+    This is feature 1.
+    e2e tests: /path/to/test
+    component tests: path/to/test
+    jest tests: path/to/test

+2. Feature 2:
-- Feature 1: This is feature 1
+    This is feature 2.

-## For each feature indicate the test

-- Feature 1: /path/to/cypress/test

-## For each server endpoint indicate the test

-- Endpoint 1: /path/to/server/tests/test-file
+    e2e tests: /path/to/test
+    component tests: path/to/test
+    jest tests: path/to/test

+. . .

 ## Instructions to generate and view coverage report

-This counts for extra credit.
-Ignore if you haven't implemented it.
+## Extra Credit Section (if applicable)